Camilla Trab Damsgaard

 Scopus Author ID: 12040179400

-My research is focused on the effects of the diet in childhood on nutritional status, growth, bone health and cardiometabolic profile, with the ultimate goal of improving dietary recommendations for children and preventing lifestyle diseases from early life.
+My research is focused on the effects of the diet in childhood on nutritional status, growth, bone health and cardiometabolic profile, with the ultimate goal of improving dietary recommendations for children, promote a healthy weight and prevent lifestyle diseases from early life.
 I have profound experience with biomarkers of nutritional status and have worked with immune function and cognitive function in children.
-During the last 10 years I have specialized in designing and leading large high-quality randomized trials in children.
+During the last 15 years I have specialized in designing and leading large high-quality randomized trials in children, but I also work with observational data.
 During 2011-2014 I managed the large OPUS School Meal Study involving more than 800 school children with >10 partners.
 Since then I have designed and led a number of large cross-disciplinary research projects with children from infancy to adolescence, investigating the effects of foods and nutrients on nutrient status, growth, body composition and cardiometabolic health, mainly in randomized designs.
 I currently lead two WPs in the large multi-level multi-component cluster-RCT Generation Healthy Kids, which aims at promoting healthy weigth, wellbeing and health behaviors among approx. 2000 school children in 24 local communities.

 I have strong collaborations with leading research groups in the UK, Canada, Ireland and Sweden and represent Denmark in the European and International Nutrition Societies, as President of the Danish Nutrition Society.